jpetazzo/intro-to-docker/slides/Use_Training_VM/Body.md

 <!SLIDE>
 # Your training Virtual Machine

-If you are following this course as part of an official Docker training or workshop, you have been given credentials to connect to your own private Docker VM.
+This section assumes that you are following this course as part of an official Docker training or workshop, and have been given credentials to connect to your own private Docker VM.

 This VM has been created specifically for you, just before the training.